dingjingut/dingjingut.github.io/_pages/about.md

 Welcome to my website!

-I am an Associate Professor of Finance at the College of Finance and Statistics, Hunan University.
+I am an Associate Professor of Finance at the School of Economics and Management, Tongji University.
-I received my Ph.D. degree in Finance from Tsinghua University in 2021 and bachelor's in Financial Engineering from the Central University of Finance and Economics in 2015.
+I received my Ph.D. degree in Finance from Tsinghua University in 2021 and bachelor's in Financial Engineering from the Nanjing University in 2015.

-**Research Interests**: Empirical Asset Pricing, AI and Machine Learning in Finance, Behavioral Finance.
+**Research Interests**: Mutual Fund, Asset Pricing, Machine Learning.

-**e-mail**: liuyang9@hnu.edu.cn
+**e-mail**: dingjingut@gmail.com